medcomdk/MedComLandingPage/docs/assets/documents/ITBGettingStarted.md

   <li>
     You are now on the test execution page, where you can see what is expected of you, and which tests and/or validation the test engine will perform.
     <br>
-    Click "Start" to start the test, click "Minimize" to se the test execution overview, and click "View pending interaction" to continue the test.
+    Click "Start" to start the test, click "Minimize" to see the test execution overview, and click "View pending interaction" to continue the test.
     <br>
     <i>Tip: Sometimes, detailed instructions for the test case can be found by clicking the information button (i).</i>
     <figure>